Article based on a lecture kept at the International Yoga Congress, Bucharest, 25th of November 2012 by Johanes Dragonoff.

 Expansion of one’s consciousness from finite to infinite.

-Any true spiritual approach includes in its objective this radical shift of perspective; stepping out from a limited view and letting go of identification with finite structures in order to move into a fundamentally new state of being without borders or limitations, thus:
+Any true spiritual approach includes in its objective this radical shift of perspective; stepping out from a limited view and letting go of identification with finite structures in order to move into a fundamentally new state of being without borders or limitations, with complete openness, thus:

 Studying, clarifying and contemplating the concept of infinity and taking some mental and mathematical leaps from finite to infinite can be considered a step in Jnana yoga if carried out with an open mind that leaves space for intuition and the feeling of mystery.